covalercom/narratiive-analytics-iossdk-swift-demo/Pods/NarratiiveSDK/README.md

 2. Open `Example/NarratiiveSDK.xcworkspace` with XCode for development;
 3. Update version number in `NarratiiveSDK.podspec`;
 4. `pod lib lint`
-5. Commit changes and create a release tag in the Git repository;
+5. Commit changes and create a release tag in the Git repository.
+For example:

+    ```
+    $ git add -A && git commit -m "Release 0.0.1."
+    $ git tag '0.0.1'
+    $ git push --tags
+    ```

-6. `pod spec lint`
+6. `pod spec lint`  (use engineering@narratiive.com as user of CocoaPods Trunk)
 7. `pod repo push`